ICE BREAKER KEYBOARD

 Words by Kyle Mckenzie

-I had the unique opportunity to sit down with Denis Agarkov, a visionary in the realm of design.
+I had the opportunity to sit down with Denis Agarkov, a visionary in the realm of design.
 Before diving into our interview, I spent some moments experiencing the Icebreaker keyboard, his latest creation, which laid between us on the table.
 The weight and distinct edges of the keyboard were immediately noticeable, offering a tactile prelude to the insightful conversation that followed.
 As we drank our coffee, Denis shared his journey, philosophy, and the intricacies of his design process [...]

 KYLE MCKENZIE: Denis, could you start by sharing your thoughts on architecture and its influence on your work?